cortex-js/cortexjs.io/src/_pages/mathlive-reference-commands.md

 The commands below are TeX primitives.
 Most are only useful when writing TeX packages or macros.

+* `%`: anything after a `%` character and an end of line character is interpreted as a comment and ignored
 * `\limits` and `\nolimits`
 * `\relax`
 * `\noexpand`